Chaeronea: Antiquity

-Plutarch refers to many graves of Amazons near the by the stream of Haemon, and assumes that these were casualties during the Amazon journey back home after the conclusion of the Attic war.
+The ancient biographer and essayist Plutarch was born in Chaeronea, and several times refers to these and other facts about his native place in his writings.
+Plutarch refers to many graves of Amazons near the stream of Haemon, and assumes that these were casualties during the Amazon journey back home after the conclusion of the Attic War.
+In his Parallel Lives, he mentions the Greek prophet Peripoltas.